Jansen Owen: Early life and education

 Owen was born on July 2, 1993, in Hattiesburg, Mississippi, and attended Poplarville High School.
 Afterwards, he enrolled at Pearl River Community College, where he graduated with an associate's degree.
 He then earned a bachelor's degree in political science from the University of Southern Mississippi.
 Owen received his Juris Doctor from Tulane University Law School in New Orleans, Louisiana, in 2019, where he served as a managing editor of the Tulane Law Review.
 He was admitted to The Mississippi Bar in 2019 and practices law in Poplarville, Mississippi.

 In 2016, Owen enlisted in the Mississippi Army National Guard and later commissioned as a judge advocate.

-Legislative Career
+Legislative career

 Owen challenged incumbent Representative John Glen Corley in the Republican Primary election in 2019.
 In the primary election, Owen ran against incumbent Corley and two others: Gregory Holcomb, a local attorney, and Ben Winston, the former Mayor of Lumberton, Mississippi.
 Owen placed first in the Republican Primary election on August 6, 2019, garnering 41.5% of the vote to Corley's 30.6%.
 He defeated Corley with 60.4% of the vote in the runoff election on August 27, 2019, and faced no opposition in the general election.

 He was sworn into office on January 3, 2020, and is the youngest currently serving member of the Mississippi Legislature.

 For the 2021 House session, Owen serves on the following committees: Apportionment and Elections, Transportation, Judiciary B, Agriculture, and Youth and Family Affairs.

-He currently serves as Co-Chair of the Mississippi Future Caucus alongside Rod Hickman.